martinstannard/genserver101/talk/genserver.md

 ---

-# Common server features
+# GenServer provides:

 * Spawn a separate process
 * Maintain state
 * Handle requests and sending responses
 * Server lifecycle
+* Can be used in a supervision tree

 ---

-# Implementer Provides:

-* Initial state
-* Kinds of messages the server handles
-* When to reply or not
-* What to reply with
-* State change
-* Resource cleanup on termination

----

 # How does it work?

+* GenServer defines a number of functions that are used to interface to a particular GenServer instance

-Genserver expects the module it is used in to define a set of callbacks
+* Genserver expects the module it is used in to define a set of callbacks

-The callbacks are invoked when the corresponding GenServer functions are called
+* The callbacks are invoked when the corresponding GenServer functions are called

-GenServer maintains state, message handling, callback invocation

 ---
+# Functions

+* start and start_link - calls init
+* call - calls handle_call
+* cast - calls handle_cast

+* stop, reply, whereis, multi_call

+---
+## Functions (cont.)

+* Generally these take a pid or name as their first argument
+* Call the appropriate callback function defined in the module

+* GenServer functions are generally wrapped
+* These wrapper functions provide the public interface

+---
 # Callbacks

-* `init(args)` - called on start, sets initial state
+* `init(args)` - called on start, start_link - sets initial state
 * `handle_call(msg, {from, ref} , state)` - handles sync msgs
 * `handle_cast(msg, state)` - handles async messages